Standards FAQs

 Who should I contact if I have questions about the IICRC Standards?

 The IICRC offers certification exams to professionals who work in the Inspection, Cleaning and Restoration industries, and the Institute publishes Standards which are approved by the American National Standards Institute.
 However, the Institute does not respond to technical questions, as such inquiries are most appropriately addressed by competent professionals who work in the field.
-Therefore, the Institute recommends that you either locate an IICRC Certified Firm who may be able to assist you; or you may purchase a copy of an IICRC Standard from the IICRC Webstore.
-For nontechnical questions please email Standards@iicrcnet.org.
+Therefore, the Institute recommends that you either locate a IICRC Certified Firm who may be able to assist you; or you may purchase a copy of an IICRC Standard from the IICRC Webstore.
+For nontechnical questions please email: Standards@iicrcnet.org.

 Where can I buy IICRC Standards?